sourcegraph/about/blogposts/announcing-sourcegraph-3.11.md

   <p style="text-align: center"><a href="https://vimeo.com/380662673" target="_blank">View on Vimeo</a></p>
 </p>

-Sourcegraph 3.11 introduces structural search, a code aware search syntax that can identify structural patterns in code.
+Sourcegraph 3.11 introduces structural search, a code-aware search syntax that can identify structural patterns in code.
 This enables advanced code search to specifically match patterns inside code structures such as function parameters and loop bodies.

 It can be awkward or difficult to match code blocks or nested expressions with regexp.
 To meet this challenge we’ve introduced a new and easier way to search code that operates more closely on the parse tree of the input using [Comby syntax](https://comby.dev/) for structural matching.